ayumi-cloud/ga4/README.md

 - Connected to the voice actions module.
 - Connected to the machine learning help wizard and search module.
 - Connected to the accessibility module.
-- Access to all the internal backend themes, including dark and light mode.
+- Access to all the internal backend themes, including dark and light modes.

 (*) To keep this code clean, the summer cms plugin will be hosted on a different repo.